-Spay and Neuter Services in Skokie for Dogs and Cats
+Cat and Dog Spay and Neuter Services in Skokie, IL

 Preventing an animal’s natural ability to reproduce might seem unfair, but the consequences of uninhibited reproduction can be very damaging to pets.
 Stray animal overpopulation is one such consequence, along with cancer development and the spread of disease.
-The best way to reduce stray populations and protect our pets from potential infection is to spay and neuter our animals when they are young.
+The best way to reduce stray populations and protect our pets from potential infection is to spay and neuter our dogs and cats in Skokie, IL when they are young.

-At Companion Animal Hospital of Skokie, spaying and neutering are more than surgical procedures.
+At Companion Animal Hospital of Skokie, cat and dog spay and neuter is more than a surgical procedure.
 They are also preventive treatments that extend lives and reduce the number of homeless animals.
 Additionally, these surgeries give shelter animals a better chance of finding their forever home.
 Our hope is that through helping your pet, we can help countless others as well.

 So What Are the Benefits?

-Male and female cats and dogs can all benefit from pet spay and neuter surgeries in the following ways:
+Male and female cats and dogs can all benefit from cat and dod spay and neuter surgeries in the following ways:

 - Females will have no unwanted pregnancies